If you’re looking to buy a hatchet for backpacking we’re assuming you have a perfectly legitimate (and legal) reason for doing so.

 Choosing The Best Hatchet – What To Look Out For

 Size really does matter.
 A longer shaft means you’ll be generating more speed at the ax head as you swing.
-This means increased chopping power with less exertion.
+This means increased chop with less exertion.
 Of course, more length means a heavier hatchet that’s not so easy to pack.

-Shorter, single hand hatchets are fine for chopping kindling.
-If you’re going to be chopping 4 inch logs or thicker then be prepared to carry something in the range of 12 to 14 inches.
+Shorter, single hand hatchets are fine for chopping small pieces of wood.
+If you’re going to be chopping 4-inch logs or thicker then be prepared to carry something in the range of 12 to 14 inches.

-The sharper the cutting edge, the easier it’ll be to make it’s way through wood.
+The sharper the edge, the easier it’ll be to make its way through wood.
 Out of the box sharp is good but the blade also needs to be made from good quality steel that stays sharp.